therabidbanana/eventbrite/README.markdown

 eventbrite
 ================

 A simple library for integrating with EventBrite's API.
 Requires the "httparty" gem for connecting and doing XML parsing, and "tzinfo" gem for getting back and forth between timezone names and GMT offsets.

+The gem was recently renamed from Eventbright - since that was a confusing name.

 Usage
 -----